-The British nurse at the helm of the International Council of Nursing (ICN) has no doubt that 2020 is going to be a very big year for the profession, and not just because it’s the bicentennial of Florence Nightingale’s birth.
+The British nurse at the helm of the International Council of Nurses (ICN) has no doubt that 2020 is going to be a very big year for the profession, and not just because it’s the bicentennial of Florence Nightingale’s birth.

 The ground has been prepared by Nursing Now, the global campaign to raise the status and influence of nursing, and now, in an unprecedented move, the World Health Organization is putting its clout behind nursing and emphasising its vital role in achieving improvements in healthcare around the world.

 ‘It’s a huge year,’ says ICN chief executive Howard Catton, the former head of policy and international affairs at the RCN.
 ‘It looks highly likely that WHO will officially designate 2020 the Year of the Nurse.
 The next 18 months will provide a real platform for the profession.
 I think we are at a huge moment of opportunity for nursing and midwifery globally.’